 In both types of studies, the goal is to give information that helps support or disprove an idea (called a hypothesis).
-A hypothesis for a study might be a link between an exposure (like alcohol use) and an outcome (like breast cancer).
+For example, a hypothesis for a study might be that there is a link between an exposure (like alcohol use) and an outcome (like breast cancer).

 Though they have the same goal, observational studies and randomized controlled trials differ in the way they are conducted and in the strength of the conclusions they reach.

-In observational studies, the study participants live their daily lives as they choose: they exercise when they want, eat what they like and take the medicines their health care providers prescribe.
+In observational studies, the people in the study live their daily lives as they choose.
+They exercise when they want, eat what they like and take the medicines their health care providers prescribe.
 They report these activities to researchers.

 There are two types of observational studies: